RadeonOpenCompute/ROCm-ComputeABI-Doc/AMDGPU-ABI.md

 If buffer operations are used then the Global Buffer used to access Global/Readonly/Kernarg (combined) segments using a segment address is not passed into the kernel code by CP since its base address is always 0.
 The prolog code initializes 4 SGPRs with a V# that has the following properties, and then uses that in the buffer instructions:
   * base address of 0
   * no swizzle
   * ATC: 1 if IOMMU present (such as APU)
   * MTYPE set to support memory coherence specified in amd_kernel_code_t.global_memory_coherence

 If buffer operations are used to access Kernarg segment, Kernarg address must be added.
 It is available in dispatch packet (kernarg_address field) or as Kernarg Segment Ptr SGPR.
 Alternatively, scalar loads can be used if the kernarg offset is uniform, as the kernarg segment is constant for the duration of the kernel dispatch execution.

-<a name="flat_scratch"></a>
 #### Flat scratch

 If kernel may use flat operations to access scratch memory, the prolog code must set up FLAT_SCRATCH register pair (FLAT_SCRATCH_LO/FLAT_SCRATCH_HI or SGPRn-4/SGPRn-3).

-For GFX7/GFX8, initialization uses Flat Scratch Init and Scratch Wave Offset sgpr registers (see [Initial kernel register state](#initial_register_state)):
+For GFX7/GFX8, initialization uses Flat Scratch Init and Scratch Wave Offset sgpr registers (see [Initial kernel register state](#initial-kernel-register-state)):
-  * Flat Scratch Init is a 32 bit byte offset from SH\_HIDDEN\_PRIVATE\_BASE\_VIMID to base of memory for scratch for the queue executing the kernel dispatch.
+  * The low word of Flat Scratch Init is 32 bit byte offset from SH\_HIDDEN\_PRIVATE\_BASE\_VIMID to base of memory for scratch for the queue executing the kernel dispatch.
 This is the lower 32 bits of amd\_queue\_t.scratch\_backing\_memory\_location and is the same offset used in computing the Scratch Segment Buffer base address.
 The prolog must add the value of Scratch Wave Offset to it, shift right by 8 (offset is in 256-byte units) and moved to FLAT_SCRATCH_LO for use as the FLAT SCRATCH BASE in flat memory instructions.
-  * The second SGPR is 32 bit byte size of a single work-items scratch memory usage.
+  * The second word of Flat Scratch Init is 32 bit byte size of a single work-items scratch memory usage.
 This is directly loaded from the kernel dispatch packet Private Segment Byte Size and rounded up to a multiple of DWORD.
 Having CP load it once avoids loading it at the beginning of every wavefront.
 The prolog must move it to FLAT_SCRATCH_LO for use as FLAT SCRATCH SIZE.

 #### M0 register

 M0 register must be initialized with total LDS size if kernel may access LDS via DS or flat operations.
 Total LDS size is available in dispatch packet.
 For M0, it is also possible to use maximum possible value of LDS for given target.

+#### Scratch memory swizzling

+Scratch memory may be used for private/spill/stack segment.
+Hardware will interleave (swizzle) scratch accesses of each lane of a wavefront by interleave (swizzle) element size to ensure each work-item gets a distinct memory location.
+Interleave size must be 2, 4, 8 or 16.
+The value used must match the value that the runtime configures the GPU flat scratch (SH\_STATIC\_MEM\_CONFIG.ELEMENT\_SIZE).

+For GFX8 and earlier, all load and store operations done to scratch buffer must not exceed this size.
+For example, if the element size is 4 (32-bits or dword) and a 64-bit value must be loaded, it must be split into two 32-bit loads.
+This ensures that the interleaving will get the work-item specific dword for both halves of the 64-bit value.
+If it just did a 64-bit load then it would get one dword which belonged to its own work-item, but the second dword would belong to the adjacent lane work-item since the interleaving is in dwords.

+AMD HSA Runtime Finalizer uses value 4.

+#### Dynamic call stack

+In certain cases, Finalizer cannot compute the total private segment size at compile time.
+This can happen if calls are implemented using a call stack and recursion, alloca or calls to indirect functions are present.
+In this case, workitem\_private\_segment\_byte\_size field in code object only specifies the statically known private segment size.
+When performing actual kernel dispatch, private_segment_size_bytes field in dispatch packet will contain static private segment size plus additional space for the call stack.

 ### Entity definitions

-#### Instruction set architecture (ISA)
+#### Instruction set architecture
-<a name="isa_table"></a>

 AMDGPU ISA specifies instruction set architecture and capabilities used by machine code.
 It consists of several fields:
   * Vendor ("AMD")